Francis Taylor Building is a thriving and successful set of Chambers with a growing membership and an active recruitment policy at all levels.

 Each year we seek to recruit two exceptionally able individuals to undertake a twelve month pupillage in Chambers.
 Competition for places is fierce, but the rewards for those selected are substantial.
 Since 2009 we have recruited ten junior tenants from amongst our pupils.

-Pupils at Francis Taylor Building are provided with a first class structured training in all aspects of practice at the Bar from some of the leading practitioners in their fields, together with an award of not less than £60,000 (including £10,000 guaranteed earnings) and the opportunity to obtain tenancy in Chambers at the end of their pupillage.
+Pupils at Francis Taylor Building are provided with a first class structured training in all aspects of practice at the Bar from some of the leading practitioners in their fields, together with an award of not less than £60,000 (including £10,000 guaranteed earnings and an option to draw-down up to £15,000 in the year before commencement of pupillage) and the opportunity to apply for tenancy in Chambers at the end of their pupillage.

 We are committed to equality of opportunity, and encourage applications from groups which are currently under-represented in Chambers.